21 Side Jobs for Teachers To Make Extra Money

 Your summer break offers the perfect opportunity to dive into a new role as a summer camp counselor.
 A summer camp counselor guides and supervises children in activities during camp hours.
 This role provides additional income and allows you to engage with students in a fun, informal setting.

-The average hourly pay for a summer camp counselor is $28.
+The average hourly pay for a summer camp counselor is $25.
 Start by researching local camps and applying based on your interests or expertise.
-You might have a blast leading activities, music, crafts, swimming, or s’mores!
+You might have a blast leading activities, making music, guiding crafts, swimming, or making s'mores!
+Check other opportunities for remote and online boot camps, such as STEM camps or SAT prep.

 House sitting is a simple, practical side hustle.
 Plus, your role as an educator often positions you as a trusted figure, making platforms like Care.com ideal for finding house-sitting gigs.

-You earn extra income watching people’s homes while they’re away.
-Yes, it’s a big responsibility, but you’re already used to that as a teacher.
-The going rate for a house sitter is about $16 an hour.
+You earn extra income watching people's homes while they're away.
+Yes, it's a big responsibility, but you're already used to that as a teacher.
+The going rate for a house sitter is $32,000 to $51,000 per year (about $15 to $25 per hour).

 Explore the best teacher side hustles